saddamarbaa/netflix-clone-vanillaJS/plan.md

 - Understanding Promises, API, Fetch
 - Pull in Movies From APIS

+- Horizontal scroll for the movies
+- Retreive the other movie from API
+- Add the hover effect to individual movies

 - Create HTML Structure -> DONE
 - Create Header -> DONE
 - Create Style.css